VBenevides/simple-conky/README.md

 This is a basic script that works for NVIDIA GPUs, and it's compatible with nvidia-optimus.

-The following programs are required:
+The following packages are required:

-- Conky
+- conky
-- NVidia-SMI
+- nvidia-smi
-- sensors (lm-sensors)
+- sensors

 ## Installation and Usage